-The good news is that lucky bamboo plant can grow in water alone, but it can also be developed in organic compost soil if needed.
+The good news is that the lucky bamboo plant can grow in water alone, but it can also be developed in organic compost soil if needed.
 It grows in USDA hardiness zone 9 through 12.

 Even though it’s called lucky bamboo, it’s not a bamboo species at all.
 Whether growing in water or soil, follow the proper caring instruction to keep it healthy and strong.

-There is no doubt that lucky bamboo plants are popular decorative plant that are easy to care for and don't need much attention.
+There is no doubt that lucky bamboo plants are popular decorative plants that are easy to care for and don’t need much attention.
 But this is also a bit invasive when planting it outdoor in the soil and proper precaution need to be taken to stop the uncontrolled spread.

-You shouldn't despair if you see some leaves are turning yellow.
-With some care such as change the water and create a suitable growing conditions, you can quickly revive or create a new propagation.
+You shouldn’t despair if you see some leaves are turning yellow.
+With some care such as changing the water and creating suitable growing conditions, you can quickly revive or create a new propagation.